socialincome-san/public/.github/ISSUE_TEMPLATE/new-feature--admin-tool.md

 ---
-name: "New Feature: Admin Tool"
+name: 'New Feature: Admin Tool'
 about: Suggest a feature for the admin tool
 title: "[Admin] "
-labels: enhancement
+labels: ''
-assignees: ""
+assignees: ''

 ---

 **Is your feature request related to a problem?
 Please describe.**